devfile/registry-viewer/CONTRIBUTING.md

 - Issues are tracked via the the [devfile/api](https://github.com/devfile/api) repo.
 Open or search for [issues](https://github.com/devfile/api/issues) with the label `area/registry`.

 - If a related issue doesn't exist, you can open a new issue using a relevant [issue form](https://github.com/devfile/api/issues/new/choose).
 You can tag issues with `/area registry`.

+## Prerequisites

+The following are required to build the viewer:

+- Node.js 15.6.1 or greater
+- React 17.0.08 or greater
+- yarn

 ### Development